NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Report.md

 ### 2.2 Frontend (React, JavaScript, CSS)

 1. We choose React as the frontend's framework since it is flexible to achieve the designed UI pattern and features.
 2. We choose BrowseRouter to setup the website's route and fetch as the tool to send HTTP requests and receive the responses information.
+3. We choose local storage to store the users' login status to restrict their routes' access.
-3. Every webpage we use modular design and each page has its own files directory which is clear and easily distinguished.
+4. Every webpage we use modular design and each page has its own files directory which is clear and easily distinguished.

 ### 2.3 Backend (Servlet)
 To clearly introduce the servlets that we create, we classify these servlets into four groups.